junhui-f/ICT2202-DF-Assignment_One/imageAI/README.txt

 	1. remove useless code/comments
 	2. test on a real disk image + duration
 	3. additional module options (e.g image/video only or specify video cut intervals)

+Updates
+	-  all temp images are automatically deleted after module completes
+	- image tags are added as "set names" in autopsy (can be found via autopsy search bar)
+	- duplicate objects in the same image are ignored (3 person in 1 image has the same tag as 1 person)
+	- script now includes png,jpg,jpeg,gif instead if just jpg